Elementor Plugin for WordPress

 Removing Elementor is a Pain

-Good luck trying to remove Elementor once you have an entire website built with it.
+Good luck removing Elementor once you have an entire website built with it.
 Once a website is built with Elementor, you'll have to pretty much redo everything if you want to remove it.

 Sure, some things might get converted to Gutenberg blocks, but it won't be pretty, and many elements will be completely broken.
 Once you tread down the road with Elementor, you're basically stuck.